AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 >
 >All the benchmark tests displayed on this page have been performed in a laboratory setting.

-The testing scenarios detailed below are used for the benchmark sections of the TarMK, MongoMk and TarMK vs MongoMk chapters.
+The testing scenarios detailed below are used for the benchmark sections of the TarMK, MongoMk, and TarMK vs MongoMk chapters.
 To see which scenario was used for a particular benchmark test, read the Scenario field from the [Technical Specifications](/help/sites-deploying/performance-guidelines.md#tarmk-performance-benchmark) table.

 **Single Product Scenario**